 Gaming on a Chromebook involves downloading mobile optimised games from the Google Play Store.
 Some worked great – Final Fantasy IX, for example, runs like a dream on the Chromebook 514.
 With our Windows devices, we ran performance benchmark tests that simulate stressful, real-world conditions and trialled a range of PC games, which are notoriously more demanding than mobile games.

-Budget laptop reviews: The test results
+Best budget laptop reviews: The test results

 Kicking off with sound quality, we recommend you plug an external speaker into your laptop when you’re at home.
 Affordable laptops tend to suffer from pitchy highs and muffled lows.
 Netflix and iPlayer deserve better.